KeyboardKit/website/pages/features.md

 ## Core Features

-KeyboardKit extends your keyboard with a huge collection of additional features.
-You can upgrade to [KeyboardKit Pro](/pro) to unlock even more [pro features](/pro#features).
+KeyboardKit extends your keyboard with a huge set of features.
+Many are open-source and free to use.
+You can upgrade to [KeyboardKit Pro](/pro) to unlock even more features.

-{% include kankoda/grids/grid-features.html features=site.data.core-features %}
+{% include kankoda/grids/grid-features.html features=site.data.sdk-features %}